dwyl/phoenix-liveview-counter-tutorial/README.md

-What is happening now is that the initial state is being retrieved from the shared Application GenServer process and the updates are being forwarded there via its API to be handled.
-Finally, the Gen Server Handlers publish the new state to all teh active LiveViews.
+What is happening now is that the initial state is being retrieved from the shared Application GenServer process and the updates are being forwarded there via its API.
+Finally, the Gen Server Handlers publish the new state to all the active LiveViews.

 ### How many people are using the Counter?

 Phoenix has a very cool feature called [Presence](https://hexdocs.pm/phoenix/presence.html#content) to track how many people are using our system.
-It does a lot more than count users, but this is a counting app so...
+(It does a lot more than count users, but this is a counting app so...)

 First of all we need to tell the Application we are going to use Presence.
 For this we need to create a `lib/lib_view_counter/presence.ex` file like this: